ilhan007/ui5con-web-component/docs/1_Project_Setup.md

 First, you will be asked to install @ui5/webcomponents-package
 - Ok to proceed? (y) - **`Press [ENTER] to continue`**

-The, you will be asked to choose:
+Then, you will be asked to choose the:

 - Package name: type **`@ui5con/components`**
 - Project type (JavaScript/TypeScript): choose **`TypeScript`**